ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 >
 > **Important**
 >
-> ACLs and policies can be combined however the principle of least privilege will always be applied which can be summerized as "**allow only if there is an explicit allow and no explicit deny, else, deny all**"
+> ACLs and policies can be combined.
+However the principle of least privilege will always be applied and can be summerized as "**allow only if there is an explicit allow and no explicit deny, else, deny all**"
 >

 ## Go further